 Next, I exercise for at least 30 minutes.
-Ever since the world came crashing down in March I started doing on-line workouts almost every day.
-I miss my gym friends SO much but I have to say the time and money I save has been significant.
-I never thought I was motivated enough to work out at home, alone - but given no other option, it’s just part of my routine.
-In particular I’ve gotten hooked on at-home yoga and am slowly getting better at it.
+I haven’t found a gym or exercise studio yet that I love so I do videos on Youtube..primarily Barre and HIIT classes.
+I miss my barre friends very much but I have to say the time and money I save has been significant.
+I never thought I was motivated enough to work out at home, alone – but given no other option, it’s just part of my routine.
+I’m still trying to incorporate more yoga and stretching into my exercise routine.
 I have a long way to go, but the beauty of doing it at home is that I can’t compare OR embarrass myself with others.
-In addition to yoga (which I aim to do everyday), I try to mix in some HIIT workouts, and I also love barre classes and go on walks/jogs a few times per week.
-YouTube is filled classes; it’s a matter of finding the ones that you like.
-It’s such a personal thing.
-Here are a few that I've been doing:
+I’m also walking a lot more in my new in-town life (probably my favorite feature of it).
+In the winter it takes more motivation, and I’d love to hit 10,000 steps/day but admit I don’t always do that.
+Something I’m working on!

 Action Jacqueline (Yoga, Barre, HIIT)